Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

 It was pretty simple to put together, but we don’t recommend it.
 It’s unpleasant to watch; the people look dead in the eyes, and the mouth is odd and creepily unnatural.
 It doesn’t add enough value to justify putting anything like this into production.

 Not to mention, AI voices are fake-sounding for the most part.
-But, aside from that there’s no reason to show someone talking if that person is fake anyway, just use the audio.
+But aside from that, there’s no reason to show someone talking if that person is fake anyway; just use the audio.

 Have you ever noticed that even all the synthetic voice companies use real voice actors in their marketing videos?
 That’s because synthetic voices are garbage.
+They can replace bad narration, but they can’t replace quality narration.

 So, don’t replace anything public or user-facing with synthetic voices.